 A great match for grilled sirloin steak, stews or venison.
 Will age gracefully at least a decade.

-Another love story, this one between Frankfurt publisher/art gallerist Peter Femfert, Venetian-born historian Stefania Casali and the Nittardi estate on Florence-Siena provincial boundary once owned by Renaissance artist Michelangelo Buonarroti, to whom the fine art wine labels and sculpture garden are a worthy tribute.
+Another love story, this one between Frankfurt publisher/art gallerist Peter Femfert, Venetian-born historian Stefania Casali and the Nittardi estate on Florence-Siena provincial boundary.
+It was once owned by Renaissance artist Michelangelo Buonarroti, to whom the fine art wine labels and sculpture garden are a worthy tribute.

 Nittardi Chianti Classico Riserva 2013